Rotational excitation in sympathetic cooling of diatomic molecular ions by laser-cooled atomic ions: Translational cooling

-for elastic collisions.
-Eq.~\eqref{eq:ELabCM} allows us to express the energy transfer, Eq.~\eqref{eq:trans}, in the CM frame.
-The energy transfer relative to the scattering energy in the CM-frame per collision is plotted in Fig.~\ref{fig:dE} as a function of the impact parameter.
-We see that the energy transfer is more efficient for scattering pairs with similar masses.
-In addition, the translational energy transfer per scattering energy for non-head-on collisions increases with decreasing scattering energy.
+which allows us to express the energy transfer in the lab frame, Eq.~\eqref{eq:trans}, to that in the CM frame.
+The resulting CM-frame energy transfer in a single collision, relative to the collision energy, is shown in Fig.~\ref{fig:dE} as a function of the impact parameter $b$.
+As one would expect, the energy transfer in a single collision is seen to be most efficient for collision partners with similar masses.
+In addition, for non-head-on collisions, the energy transfer is larger at lower collision energies and for very large impact parameters, the relative energy transfer behaves as $\propto b^{-2}$.
+In this regime, the rotational excitation scales as $b^{-4}$ for polar and as $ b^{-6}$ for apolar molecules, as we show in Appendix~\ref{sec:highb}.
+This scaling is beneficial for keeping excitations in sympathetic cooling low.
+Large values of the impact parameter are relevant since the lattice spacing is typically of the order of $\mu$m.

 A complete cooling process consists of a series of such collisions, and will successively lower the translational energy of the molecular ion.
-Let the initial and final translational energies of the molecular ion be $E_{max}$ and $E_{min}$ respectively.
-For a given scattering energy, the typical transfer of kinetic energy from the molecular ion to the coolant, $\Braket{\delta E}$, is given by the average with respect to the impact parameter
+Let the initial and final translational energies of the molecular ion be $E_{max}$ and $E_{min}$, respectively.
+For a given scattering energy, the typical transfer of kinetic energy from the molecular ion to the coolant, $\Braket{\delta E}$, is given by the average with respect to the impact parameter,

-where the probability distribution $f(b)$ depends on the specific cooling scenario.
-The distribution function, $f(b)$, for the single ion- and crystal cooling scenarios are obtained from Eqs.~\eqref{eq:fSAMichael} and~\eqref{eq:Michael9} respectively.
+where the probability distribution $f(b)$ depends on the specific cooling scenario and is found in Eqs.~\eqref{eq:fSAMichael} and~\eqref{eq:Michael9} for the single atom and crystal cooling scenarios.
 The total energy transferred in a cycle of $N$ collisions is then

 where $E_{n+1} = E_n - \Braket{\delta E(E_n)}$.
 If the energy transfer in each collision is very small compared to the collision energy, then the energy transfer is approximately constant over several collisions, $n(E_i)$.
-It is convenient to partition the full energy interval ($E \in [E_{max},E_{min}]$) into $N$ sub intervals such that
+It is convenient to partition the full energy interval ($E \in [E_{max},E_{min}]$) into $N$ sub-intervals such that

 and, assuming that the energy interval $\Delta E_i \equiv E_i - E_{i+1}$ is not too large,

 thus defining $n(E_i)$.
 We can now rewrite Eq.~\eqref{eq:Etrans1} as